jeffro1265/pullhub/README.md

+This is a stream overlay and controller specifically designed for truck and tractor pulling lower thirds and results.
+The controller works on mobile devices or desktop PCs and is intended to be integrated into streaming softwares or encoders that support browser based overlays such as OBS, Yolobox, Magewell Director, or others.

 Note: This program is currently set up to work with a specific organization and logos/colors are designed to match.
 If you are interested in using this program yourself, is it HIGHLY recommended you reach out to me first so we can update logos and color schemes.

 Basic instructions: